-For 2009, the Office of Third Party Billing collaborated with the Office of Accounting and Purchasing in order to develop an easier mechanism for schools to access Third Party Billing funds, yet ensure that purchases are tracked adequately for audit purposes.
+In 2009, the Office of Third Party Billing collaborated with the Offices of Accounting and Purchasing in order to develop an easier mechanism for schools to access Third Party Billing fundswhile ensuring that purchases are tracked adequately for audit purposes.
 Commenced as a pilot program, 50 schools were selected to participate in the program.
 Each participating school selected one staff member to be responsible for the purchases.
+For 2009-2010, the pilot was expanded to 100 schools.
 These staff members were required to attend a training specifically for the declining balance VISA procurement card.
-Schools used their declining balance cards to make 1,032 purchases for a total of \$166.135.00.
-For FY 2010, the program has been expanded from 50 to 100 schools.
+Schools used their declining balance cards to make 1,494 purchases for a total of \$302,898.
+Due to the success of the pilot, the program has been expanded to all schools for FY 2011.